cvqnguyen/formula_1_exploration/README.md

  corr | 0.0618
  pvalue | 5.245E-21

- While the p-value for this test is very low, the correlation of the rank and finishing position is also very low (< 0.1).
-There is a very weak correlation of the two values and the null hypothesis cannot be rejected.
+ The p-value for this test is very low, the correlation of the rank and finishing position is also very weak (< 0.1) and does not indicate any signficance.

- Further testing:
+ ## Further testing:
  A pearson correlation test was performed on the mean values of the finish position in regards to the starting position.

  Type | Value